resetfashionsystem

 Real change or Instachange?

 It is helpful to repeat concepts more than once because we tend to forget words quickly.
 And so listening again might help us keep the focus.
+But in the end, we must find solutions.
+If the fashion system needs to change, actions must follow the words.
+Otherwise, we’ll have beautiful Instagram graphics showcasing the wind of ‘Instachange,’ but no real progress will be made.
+So, we won’t solve any issue.

 By the way, overproduction is the biggest concern in the fashion field.
 Any news about if and how are they going to solve it?

-The wind of Instachange Read More »
+The Wind of Instachange Read More »

-News from Milano Fashion Week 22
+News from the SS22 Milano Fashion Week

 Back to back, physical fashion shows, digital presentations.
 Both, in some cases.
 All perfectly aligned with the pre-pandemic world.
 You can smell the status quo.
 And not for fear or lack of courage, rather because that’s the way to make money.